*Updated October 2022

 There is a theme that weaves its way throughout any and all renewable energy talks: investment of resources.
 Renewable energy is more popular today because of climate change and the subsequent urgency to switch to clean energy fuels, but even a decade ago it was still largely considered a niche field.
 If it hadn’t been pushed to the background for so long, renewable energy today would probably be more efficient and widely used.

 So, how do we get to a world of sustainable energy systems?
-By investing in technology and the development of clean energy fuels.
+By investing in technology, the development of clean energy fuels, and promising renewable energy ideas.
 The tech is still lacking in energy efficiency, infrastructure, and availability, and it’s the sort of problem that you can actually throw money at.
 We see the same thing in attempts to decarbonize aviation - sustainable aviation fuels are still expensive because there are too few production runs, which keeps prices inflated.